-Figure 4-5 producingAgency (complex attribute)
+Figure 4-5 timeIntervalOfProduct (complex attribute)

 Geometric representation

 Geometric representation is the digital description of the spatial component of an object as described in S-100 and ISO 19107.
-This Product Specification uses three types of geometries: GM_Point, GM_OrientableCurve, and GM_OrientableSurface.
+This Product Specification uses type of geometry: GM_Surface.

+CNPs are encoded as vector entities which conform to S-100 geometry configuration level 3a (S-100 Part 7).
+S-128 further constrains Level 3a with the following: The distance between two consecutive control points must not be less than 0.3 mm at a permitted display scale.

+The following exception applies to S-128:

+Soundings features which use GM_Point or GM_Multipoint with three dimensional coordinates are not currently included in S-128.